-The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+The practice is owned by a partnership and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Maryport Dental Centre was the principal dentist.
+The registered manager at Broxbourne Dental Care was the principal dentist.

-On the day of inspection we collected 80 CQC comment cards filled in by patients.
+On the day of inspection we collected 35 CQC comment cards filled in by patients and spoke with two other patients.

-During the inspection we spoke with the principal dentist, two dental nurses and the practice manager.
+During the inspection we spoke with three dentists including the foundation dentist, two dental nurses, one receptionist and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.